salrashid123/tls_ak/README.md

 When the client invokes quote-verify, it can optionally recalculate the TLS certificates hash, then calculate the expected PCR hash knowing that the server reset the pcr value, basically the hash of `sha256(append(0000000000000000000000000000000000000000000000000000000000000000, x509_cert_hash))`

-This is similar to [BlindLlama TLS](https://blindllama.mithrilsecurity.io/en/latest/docs/concepts/TPMs/) but doesn't really add that much value since the AK complete certified the TLS ECC key already.
+This is similar to [BlindLlama TLS](https://blindllama.mithrilsecurity.io/en/latest/docs/concepts/TPMs/) but doesn't really add that much value since the AK completely certified the TLS ECC key already.